insightindustry/sqlathanor/docs/using.rst

 The Meta Configuration approach relies on a special :term:`model attribute` that you define for your :term:`model class`: ``__serialization__``.
-This attribute should contain a list of :class:`AttributeConfiguration` objects, which are used to indicate the explicit :term:`serialization`/:term:`de-serialization` configuration for your :term:`model attributes <model attribute>`.
+This attribute should contain a list of :class:`AttributeConfiguration <sqlathanor.attributes.AttributeConfiguration>` objects, which are used to indicate the explicit :term:`serialization`/:term:`de-serialization` configuration for your :term:`model attributes <model attribute>`.

 Here's how you would configure an example ``User`` model using the Meta Configuration
 approach: